The Expansion Sale e-book will give you research-backed messaging strategies for customer retention and expansion.

 These are the acute scenarios in which you rally your organization’s marketing, sales, and customer success resources to keep and grow your customers.
 They’re also the tense situations that register highest on the revenue “Richter Scale,” where much of your (and your company’s) success hangs in the balance.

-It’s in these moments you need tested, proven customer conversation message frameworks and skills, rooted in decision-making science and the invisible forces that shape how people frame value and make choices.
+It’s in these moments you need science-backed message frameworks and skills, rooted in decision-making science and the invisible forces that shape how people frame value and make choices.

 The Expansion Sale E-book